Complex Meniscus Tear Injuries

 A degenerative tear would require partial meniscectomy to remove damaged and displaced tissue.
 A meniscal repair isn't possible to fix degenerative damage because of the jagged and torn nature of the meniscus.
 A meniscal repair of degenerative tissue would be very difficult to perform and reduces the rate of success for healing.
 Because of this fact, your age increases the likelihood that your surgeon will feel that your tear can't be repaired.

 A complex meniscus injury can happen from sudden and traumatic accidents.
 This can happen from sudden changes in direction with the leg - like when your foot is fixed / planted on the ground and a twisting force is applied to your knee.
 It can also get injured with a combination of excessive straightening or bending of the knee which is what happens in a forceful jump or landing, and / or direct side impact to the knee joint.

 Everyone can be affected by degeneration of their meniscus over time, edges of the meniscus become frayed, jagged, thin, and brittle.
 Any repetitive or frequent movement can place stress on your meniscus over the years.
 The knee joint itself suffers degenerative changes such as arthritis, osteoarthritis and/or cartilage thinning on the ends of the bones.
 This gradual wear and tear on the knees comes for overuse, repetitive knee movements, twisting or prolonged weight bearing activities.
 Degenerative changes to the knee happen slowly, so you may suffer a torn meniscus from a simple daily activity.
 You need to be aware that this injury can happen to anyone and happens more often the older you are.
 It is not just isolated to athletes!

-What are the Symptoms of a
+What are Symptoms of a Complex Meniscus Tear?

-Your doctor may also consider any previous knee injuries or joint stiffness that you may have had in the past.
+Your doctor may consider previous knee injuries or joint stiffness that you may have had in the past.
 This will help the doctor to determine if you have a more complex injury in your knee and rule out any other knee injuries that may be present.

-A set of range of motion test will be completed by the doctor including the McMurray's Test, joint line tenderness and the Ege's test.
+A set of range of motion tests will be completed by the doctor including the McMurray's Test, joint line tenderness and the Ege's test.
 Your knee might hurt from the doctor poking and prodding at it, but by doing this the doctor will know for sure the source of your pain, the level of tenderness in and around your knee and how well your knee can move with this condition.

 Your doctor may suggest diagnostic testing to obtain more detailed information, and assess the amount and/or type of damage done to your knee and meniscus.
 There are a variety of different tests available to help them analyze the situation; and the recommendation will be dependent on your injury.
 X-rays will provide an image of the overall bone structure of your knee.
 It's helpful in identifying abnormal bone shapes, fractures, arthritis, or loose bones and bone abnormalities that may mimic a torn meniscus.